trisulnsm/apps/analyzers/ip2location/README.md

 # IP2Location LITE Geo Metrics

-This app adds Geo based metering to Trisul using the IP2Location LITE databases.
+This app adds Geo based metering to Trisul using the [IP2Location LITE databases](https://lite.ip2location.com/)

-The following CSV databases are processed.
-The databases can be found at https://lite.ip2location.com/
+The following CSV databases are processed by this app.

 1. ASN-LITE - for Autonomous System Number metrics
 2. DB3-LITE - for Country and City